nabijaczleweli/cargo-update/man/cargo-install-update-config.md

     Don't require Cargo.lock to be up to date. (default).

+  --respect-binaries

+    Only install the binaries that are already installed for this package.

+  --no-respect-binaries

+    Install all binaries. (default).

   -v --version [VERSION_REQ]

     Require a cargo-compatible version range not to update beyond.